juxor/afaq/markdown/secI4.md

 directed that, while permitting him to do his share of unpleasant and disagreeable tasks, they may also give variety of work and knowledge, and may assure him . . . an encyclopaedic attitude and a sufficient income."_
-[**General Idea of the Revolution**, p.
-222] In terms of unpleasant tasks for other people (for example, collecting and processing a community's rubbish) then individuals would form co-operatives which would have to find their place on the market and this would ensure that such work was done as they would contract with others to provide the appropriate services.
+[**Property is Theft!**, pp.585-6] In terms of unpleasant tasks for other people (for example, collecting and processing a community's rubbish) then individuals would form co-operatives which would have to find their place on the market and this would ensure that such work was done as they would contract with others to provide the appropriate services.
 However, this could lead to some people doing unpleasant work all the time and so is hardly a solution.
 As in capitalism, we may see some people doing terrible work because